Reduced blood circulation and hypertension caused by cutaneous folds

 All your articulations are surrounded by pleated skin with large folds that dig deep into what is beneath them.

-Their flow is greatly reduced.
+Their blood flow is greatly reduced.

 Folds in the skin isolate and leave entire regions behind.